 - Dining hall and health operations will see modifications.

-- Masks at times, distancing, and increased sanitization may likely be part of daily camp life.
+- Common sense practices and increased sanitization will be part of daily camp life.

 Meg and Peter